PKizzle/dns/cmd/atomdns/handlers/cookie/README.md

 ## Description

-This plugin implements the DNS cookie RFC.
+This handler implements the DNS cookie RFC.

 ## Syntax